THE VFA PIONEER HISTORIES PROJECT

 AS: Well, let me tell you how it got there.
 I got the green light, and I got the hotel.
 I was like, “Whoa.
 Okay, well, I need to celebrate women in politics.”
 Because Washington is about politics and they can change the legislation, I really thought, “Okay, these are the women I want to celebrate.”
 Women in legislation, women in politics historically, all the way from early Greek all the way through.
 Eve, right?
 I happened to be going to Australia.

+I happened to be going to Australia.
 My daughter and I take road trips every year.
 She was just on the set of Watchmen, an HBO series that she was working on, that was really powerful as far as equal rights go.
-Nicole Castell was her boss and had recommended that she listen to On the Road, by Gloria Steinem.
+Nicole Kassell the director was her boss and had recommended that she listen to On the Road, by Gloria Steinem.
 I flew in early.
-I picked her up at the Melbourne airport and she jumped in and she popped in Gloria Steinem’s, On the Road tape.
+I picked her up at the Melbourne airport and she jumped in and she popped in Gloria Steinem’s On the Road audio tape.
 And we drove from Melbourne all the way to Cairns listening to Gloria.
-She also had a book of Martin Luther King speeches.
+She also had brought along a book of Martin Luther King speeches.

 We talked about what would a hotel be that was a celebration of female power and accomplishment.
 What was the visual that we could pull up in our head?
 What would do it without using any stereotypes?
-No pink, no nothing.
-No girly, nothing that Hollywood has put out there.
-And we realized there was no space.
+No pink, no girly, nothing that Hollywood has put out there.
+And we realized there just were not commercial spaces that did this.
 There was nothing.
 There was nothing out there.
-The closest we could get were like Barnard or Smith, and see how the schools were doing that.
+The closest we could get were like Barnard or Smith.
+We studied how the schools were doing that.
 But there was nothing in public spaces that celebrated women, where everywhere we turned, stadiums, Hooters, celebrate males and their fetishes.
 There was nothing out there.

-Fortunately, we hadn’t decided it was going to be a Viceroy yet.
+We hadn’t decided it was going to be a Viceroy yet.
 It was still a vision.
 We knew it had to be soft and nurturing, kind and approachable, like a good hostess.
-All the lines had to be curvilinear, so it felt compelling to walk through it, that you weren’t going to get poked with something sharp, because we knew we were going to poke them, but we had to surround them first.
+All the lines had to be curvilinear, so it felt compelling to walk through it, that you weren’t going to get poked with something sharp, because we knew we were going to poke them, but we had to surround them and put them at ease first.
 Then I began to talk to women of my own age, asking them what they thought a female space would look like, and they were all so positive.

 But then, they couldn’t think of a space, and it would always go back to their own home, and that their home to them was their strength.
 It was so fascinating.
 Everybody had a different idea, a totally different idea.
-I knew we were going to be controversial, because women are the worst at attacking other women, is my experience, and that they would want to attack if I’m doing that, because who gives me the right to say what a female experience is?
+I knew we were going to be controversial, because my experience is that often women are the worst at attacking other women.
+They may feel who gives you the right to say what a female experience is?
+I actually had that said to me in multiple conversations.

-So, we are expecting it to be a kind of a fight.
-I mean, what color pink is appropriate?
+So, we were expecting it to be a kind of a fight.
+I mean they have fought over what color pink is appropriate?
 It’s the same type of argument that we hear in women’s groups.
 Everybody has a different emotional experience and idea, and we wanted this space to be inclusive of everybody.
 And so, we kept thinking, it had to be about the art and bringing people in, and putting a bar in the middle of it so people would drink and have an experiential, and talk about the art.
 And through that, we would trigger conversations that we’d hopefully need to change.
 So that was always our mission.

 I always knew I wanted to have a portrait of Ruth Bader Ginsburg.
-She had this spot tirelessly for our benefit.
-I wanted something really simple, that felt like it was childlike, really basic, not overly complicated, but at the same time, super complicated.
-As I think women are.
+She has fought tirelessly for our benefit.
+I wanted something really simple, that felt like it was childlike, really basic, not overly complicated, but at the same time, super complicated – as I think women are.
 I’d always loved pointillism, and the idea of fractured light creating a bigger picture, and from a distance when you get closer it turns into something different.
 I thought of a Pegboard while we were on a trip.

 I was sketching Pegboard ideas and I was thinking what can I use for Pegs?
-What can I use for Pegs?
-And I knew it was going to be big and that I would lead people to this experience.
+I knew it was going to be big and that I would lead people to this experience.
 And so, we were talking, I thought it was going to be pencils, or what if it’s pens?
 I kept thinking, what can we make her out of?
 It was actually one night, it’s been a long time since I needed tampons, but my daughter still has them.
 And I saw the powder room and, boom.
 What speaks to the female existence more than the menstrual cycle?

 JW: I have seen this work of art and I did not know it was Tampons.
 I just want to say that for the record.
 I have to go back and look at it again.
 But anyway, go ahead.

 Once I had it, then I came back to my office.
 I took a picture of Ruth.
 Then we pixelized it and we made it work, and I put it into a rendering of this lobby that we were envisioning.
-I pitched this thing to the clients who just, like, stopped, and it was so funny.
-He brought everybody in and said, “Okay, now I want you to start over again.”
-And then the button wall, I kept remembering this beaded shirt I had in Dallas in the 80s because I was designing nightclubs and how it was like armor, but it was dropping.
+I pitched this thing to the clients who just stopped me mid sentence.
+Then he brought all of his senior team and partners into the room and said, “Okay, now I want you to start over again.”
+They loved Ruth and the tampon idea and thought it would be super powerful and provocative.
+They loved the whole presentation.
+For the button wall, of 20,000 protest buttons, I kept remembering this beaded shirt I had in Dallas in the 80s.
+I was designing nightclubs and how it was like armor.
+The sequins were always dropping as I danced.

 It was hot.
 It was so stupid, and I spent a fortune for it, and that’s fashion.
 How women always buy fashion, and we love fashion, but in many ways, it’s not remotely comfortable.
-So, I thought that I needed to kind of have this wrapping gown, and the sequins would be protest buttons.
-I wrapped one into the lobby with protest buttons, and there’s about 20,000 protest buttons pinned up there.
+So, I thought that I needed the hotel to have this wrapping gown, and the sequins would be protest buttons.

 I called her up and I sent her the rendering and said, “Okay, here’s our toughest project yet.
 We’re going to make Ruth, and we’re going to make her out of tampons, and we need to figure out what paint would adhere to what.”
 She is the one who came up with the dominatrix studs.
 I didn’t know it until after she had already done it.
 Her team is so fun.
 I have images of her making this.
 It looks like a munitions factory with mountains of tampon boxes and aerial views of them putting the tampons.
 They had a whole crew of teenage boys from some of the workers who were cutting off the strings.

-They had really brought people into it.
-And the fact that we all laugh about it because we are taught to be ashamed.
+They pulled a lot of people into making her.
+And the fact that we all laugh about it because we were all taught to be ashamed of feminine hygiene products.
 I mean, I used to drive around at the convenience store for an hour until I saw a woman clerk, to go buy tampons as a young woman, because I was always so horrified by it.
 I just thought, why are we horrified by it?
 We see everything on TV, about everything.
 Why should we be horrified about this?
 Why should we be taught that somehow, we shouldn’t talk about this, that this is something hidden?

-And unfortunately, the portrait was done, as was the hotel, while Ruth is still alive, and we had planned on showing it to her, but the hotel didn’t open because of COVID, and then she died before the hotel opened.
+The portrait was done, as was the hotel, while Ruth was still alive, and we had planned on showing it to her, but the hotel didn’t open because of COVID, and then she died before the hotel opened.
 I know the family has seen it.
 There was all this political controversy, as there always is.
-This is all done for political pursuit, or not political, but for commercial.
-That the guys were just trying to make money off a woman’s movement.
-There was all kinds of bad chatter when it first opened up, but as soon as I could tell my story, I mean, there’s no way that these stories were invented by some male.
+Some women on Twitter made the claim that the project was done for commercial reasons only.
+That the guys were just trying to make money off the woman’s movement.
+There was all kinds of bad chatter when it first opened up from both the right and the left, but as soon as I told my story and shared the vision and the reasoning, the chatter turned overwhelmingly positive and appreciative.
+I have received letters from around the world from women of many cultures and backgrounds.
+I mean, there’s no way that these stories were invented by some male.

 I put together a list of art.
 We have 60 [pieces of] original art at the hotel.
 I wanted to have artists from all over the world represented.
 I traveled the world, meeting artists and getting their portfolios, interviewing them to hear their life stories.
 Before long, I had people reaching out to me.
 So, we picked the artists, and we have our portrait gallery, which we want to continue adding to.
 And also, we have their stories.

-They ended up making a jacket.
-Every elevator foyer has a textile piece we call the sewing circle, and it’s in honor of all the women who stitched their quilts and had their village meetings and sewed together and protected each other and communicated what was going on in the villages.
+We have a collection we call the sewing circle, and it’s in honor of all the women who stitched their quilts and had their village meetings and sewed together and protected each other and communicated what was going on in the villages.
 So, the sewing circle has always been powerful for women.
-We have textile pieces in all the elevator foyers from these different artists, and their piece is a jacket.
+We have textile pieces in all the guestroom elevator foyers from these different artists, and the Saheli women’s piece is this wonderful jacket.

-All the ladies in the program, there’s like 25 in the program right now, they stitched their own faces on this beautiful embroidered jacket, and it’s on one of the floors with the QR code that you can click on and you can donate to their organization.
+All the 28 ladies in the program stitched their own faces on this beautiful embroidered jacket.
+All the pieces have their own QR code so that guests can click on each piece and read about the artist, the cause and the purpose.
+You can even donate to their organization.
 They’re so happy about it.
 Even the big newspaper in Delhi did an article on it.

-We just hosted a concert at ZNet where we brought in some Washington, DC female bands and we had it in the lobby and we were raising money for Women’s Global Fund.
-More and more, we’re taking the Z’s and beginning to use them for fundraising, bringing events in.
+We just hosted a rock concert at Zena where we brought in a Washington, DC female band and a west coast band with a female lead.
+We had the concert in the lobby in front of Ruth and we were raising money for Women’s Global Fund.
+More and more, we’re taking the Z’s and beginning to use them for fundraising, bringing events in that support worthwhile causes helping people.
 It’s been really satisfying.

 JW: That’s great.
 I will say, I was introduced to it because I went on a tour with a group called A Tour of Her Own.
 The tour was around DC.
 Different murals of women, the Stark sites, and the break was at your hotel, and it was just fabulous.